angrybee/HDDA-SynthenyPlot/README.md

 ### Bugs
 The click to open the single plot only works if not clicked on dots.
 If drawing a frame (class=frame) only a click on the frame opens a new window.

+A realy fast doubleclick (like from a broken mouse) on a dot in singleview sometimes gets the table to hide.
+Clicking on another dot shows the table with everything in it.
+Maybe a problem with the zoom which also triggers a doubleclick on the free background.

 ### The data
 The file "data_sets/Arabidopsis/Arabidopsis.Release5.matchList" from [DAGchainer: Computing Chains of Syntenic Genes in Complete Genomes](http://dagchainer.sourceforge.net/) was used to fill our own JSON file.
 Thanks a lot!